 Sopsokha is a tiny Bhutan village located in the midst of a paddy field.
 It is believed that Lam Drukpa Kinley the divine madman was followed by demoness till Sopsokha village.
 It is here where he has subdued the evil spirits.He used the phallus as a medium to subdue and discipline the malevolent Spirits.
 And to celebrate the victory , on the exact spot Chimi Lhakhang was constructed later on by Lama Ngawang Chogyal.

 So maybe that’s why you may see the phallus painting at almost all the houses of Sopsokha Village Bhutan.

 2. Talo Village at Punakha

-Talo is beautiful village located on the ridge of Punakha Valley.
+Talo is a beautiful village located on the ridge of Punakha Valley.
 You can check out the blog on Talo Village here.

 3. Wochu Village At Paro